nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 We apply validation to all incoming Matrix events according to schemas and filter out invalid events.
 We also validate all other data that come from non Matrix data sources.

-Matrix Widget Toolkit `api` package providers [validators][toolkitApiExtras] for some Matrix events to be used in widgets implementations.
+The Matrix Widget Toolkit `api` package provides [validators][toolkitApiExtras] for some Matrix events to be used in widget implementations.

 Matrix Widget Toolkit `example-widget-mui` provides several [examples][toolkitExampleWidgetEvents] how to implementation validators using Joi.